 Nearly a third of the women diagnosed as having PCOS had higher-than-normal levels of ALT, indicating the presence of liver damage.
 Additional levels of another liver enzyme, aspartate aminotransferase, or AST, were increased in 12 percent of the patients studied.
 All seven subjects with an elevated AST also had an elevated ALT.

-Women with higher ALT levels also weighed significantly more, had a higher waist circumference, increased triglyceride levels, and higher cholesterol.
+Women with higher ALT levels (above 19) also weighed significantly more, had a higher waist circumference, increased triglyceride levels, and higher cholesterol.
 “There was a significant association between the presence of hirsutism and the finding of an abnormal ALT in women with PCOS,” the study reported, adding that the link between fatty liver disease and hirsutism was “very unexpected.”

 “We determined that Insulin Resistance explains the high rate of elevated ALT in women with PCOS, and that these women with PCOS are at increased risk for NAFLD,” said Dr. Schwimmer.